remote-rights/remote-rights.github.io/collections/_change/in-my-inuit-community.md

 ---
 layout: change
-title: In My Community
+title: In My Inuit Community
 image: "/assets/img/change/in-canada.jpg"
 pdf: "/assets/pdf/change/in-canada.pdf"
-asides:
 ---
 There are 4 Inuit regions in Canada: Nunatsiavut (Northern Labrador), Nunavut, Nunavik (Northern Quebec), and Inuvialuit Settlement Region (Northwest Territories).
 Together, the 4 regions are called Nunangat.
-Inuit also live elsewhere in Canada.
+Inuit Tapiriit Kanatami is a national organization that advocates for all Canadian Inuit in national politics.